jkeohan/rctr-2-14-22/w03d05/lifting-state.md

 Let's start with creating the BigImage Component.
 Here are the steps we need to perform:

-- Creating a new file for the Component
+- Create a new file for the Component
-- Importing React
-- Creating the Component
+- Create the Component
 - Return some form of JSX
 - Exporting the Component
-- Import the Component into a parent Component.
+- Import the Component into its parent Component.

 **Setup The Components**